Paul writes an earn-money-online blog, MTurkish Delight. His wife Abby, part of the Coupons Couponing team, moderates a couponing forum.

 The book is written by Jamie Chase, a rising star of couponing from New England, who also teaches “Couponing and Freebies 101” and “Master Couponing” at Northern Essex Community College in Massachusetts.

 - Organize your coupons to maximize savings.
-Categories might include expiry date, product type, store, and value of coupon.
+The categories you choose might include things like expiry date, product type, store, and value of coupon.

 - Use the internet to find coupons.
 Online sources are numerous.